joshb738/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-The following analysis was performed to deteremine the effects of removing the 9th grade math and reading scores from Thomas High School (THS) on the following summary data:
+The following analysis was performed to deteremine the effects of removing the 9th grade math and reading scores from Thomas High School on the following summary data:

 1. School District Summary
 2. School Summary